BACK TO DIRECTIVES

 Implementation Protocol

-- Record outcome as complete or incomplete.
+3. Record the outcome as exactly 1 or 0.

 Common Errors